Chapter Twelve: On the heights of Mount Chimborazo

 That was not remembered in her obituary.
 Her husband was remembered as "the original architect of the Capitol."
 Then he managed to take over her obituary, written 37 years after his own death, with the improbable claim that "...Mrs.
 Thornton was the daughter of the unfortunate Dr. Dodd, of London, who was executed for forgery in 1777."
 According to the obituary, her mother "emigrated to Philadelphia, under the name of Brodeau, soon after the death of her husband, bringing her daughter with her."
 She actually came to the city by December 1775 when she advertised the opening of her boarding school.
 The obituary had Mrs. Thornton dying when she was 100 years old and coming to the city in 1800.
 It cited a source for the revelation that Dodd was her father: "It is not believed that she was aware that she was the daughter of Dr. Dodd, although her husband was, and mentioned it to his friend, the late Col. Bomford."(44)

-His neighbor John Quincy Adams once confided in his diary that on that day "Thornton gave us after dinner a perfect surfeit of buffoonery."(46) However, he recognized that Thornton did not have "judgment" or "discretion."
+John Quincy Adams pitied Thornton and the disorder of his latter days, but always smiled at his childlike ardor.
+Adams once confided in his diary that "Thornton gave us after dinner a perfect surfeit of buffoonery."(46) However, he recognized that Thornton did not have "judgment" or "discretion."
 Adams' wife saw through the pattern of Thornton's eccentric knack of knowing everything and saw a man without principals.
-He told that to her father-in-law, another president, who likely had another laugh at the expense of a friend of France that he assessed as being too insubstantial to be a threat.
+He told that to her father-in-law, another president and he likely had another laugh at the expense of a friend of France that he assessed as being too insubstantial to be a threat.

 Footnotes for chapter 13: